Isotopes of iodine: Iodine-124

-Iodine-124 is a proton-rich isotope of iodine with a half-life of 4.18 days.
-Its modes of decay are: 74.4% electron capture, 25.6% positron emission.
-124I decays to 124Te.
-Iodine-124 can be made by numerous nuclear reactions via a cyclotron.
+Iodine-124 is a proton-rich isotope of iodine with a half-life of 4.1760 days, decaying to 124Te by 77.3% electron capture and 22.7% positron emission.
+Iodine-124 can be made by numerous nuclear reactions in a cyclotron.
 The most common starting material used is 124Te.

 Iodine-124 as the iodide salt can be used to directly image the thyroid using positron emission tomography (PET).
 Iodine-124 can also be used as a PET radiotracer with a usefully longer half-life compared with fluorine-18.
 In this use, the nuclide is chemically bonded to a pharmaceutical to form a positron-emitting radiopharmaceutical, and injected into the body, where again it is imaged by PET scan.

 Iodine-129

-Iodine-129 (129I; half-life 15.7 million years) is a product of cosmic ray spallation on various isotopes of xenon in the atmosphere, in cosmic ray muon interaction with tellurium-130, and also uranium and plutonium fission, both in subsurface rocks and nuclear reactors.
+Iodine-129 (129I; half-life 16.1 million years) is a product of cosmic ray spallation on various isotopes of xenon in the atmosphere, in cosmic ray muon interaction with tellurium-130, and also uranium and plutonium fission, both in subsurface rocks and nuclear reactors.
 Artificial nuclear processes, in particular nuclear fuel reprocessing and atmospheric nuclear weapons tests, have now swamped the natural signal for this isotope.
 Nevertheless, it now serves as a groundwater tracer as indicator of nuclear waste dispersion into the natural environment.
 In a similar fashion, 129I was used in rainwater studies to track fission products following the Chernobyl disaster.

 In some ways, 129I is similar to 36Cl.
 It is a soluble halogen, exists mainly as a non-sorbing anion, and is produced by cosmogenic, thermonuclear, and in-situ reactions.
 In hydrologic studies, 129I concentrations are usually reported as the ratio of 129I to total I (which is virtually all 127I).
-As is the case with 36Cl/Cl, 129I/I ratios in nature are quite small, 10−14 to 10−10 (peak thermonuclear 129I/I during the 1960s and 1970s reached about 10−7).
-129I differs from 36Cl in that its half-life is longer (15.7 vs. 0.301 million years), it is highly biophilic, and occurs in multiple ionic forms (commonly, I− and IO3−), which have different chemical behaviors.
+As is the case with 36Cl/Cl, 129I/I ratios in nature are quite small: the pre-nuclear ratio was nearly 10−12, but as mentioned artificial sources are normally now much greater.
+129I differs from 36Cl in that its half-life is longer (16.1 vs. 0.301 million years), it is highly biophilic, and occurs in multiple ionic forms (commonly, I− and IO3−), which have different chemical behaviors.
 This makes it fairly easy for 129I to enter the biosphere as it becomes incorporated into vegetation, soil, milk, animal tissue, etc.

-Excesses of stable 129Xe in meteorites have been shown to result from decay of "primordial" iodine-129 produced newly by the supernovas that created the dust and gas from which the solar system formed.
+Excesses of stable 129Xe in meteorites have been shown to result from decay of "primordial" iodine-129 produced newly by the supernovas that created the dust and gas from which the Solar System formed.
 This isotope has long decayed and is thus referred to as "extinct".
 Historically, 129I was the first extinct radionuclide to be identified as present in the early Solar System.
 Its decay is the basis of the I-Xe iodine-xenon radiometric dating scheme, which covers the first 85 million years of Solar System evolution.